 How can a faculty or staff member tell if a student is allowed to attend class or work?

 Please check their COVID Pass.
+Faculty now have access to a limited amount of data from the COVID Pass of the students in their courses.
 It must be GREEN for them to attend class or assume a campus job.
 If they have reported any COVID-19-related symptoms, are in quarantine or isolation, their COVID Pass will be RED.
 For students in quarantine or isolation, the app is locked on RED until the end of their quarantine or isolation period.

 Does Wabash accept antibody testing as evidence of immunity to COVID-19?

-Why is Wabash requiring everyone to get a flu shot this year?
+Why does Wabash require everyone to get a flu shot this year?

 Community Spread and Changes in Operations

 What criteria will be used to determine when the spread of COVID-19 has reached an extent that the College must make changes to its operations?

 This decision will be made by College administrators and the Student Health Center professionals with guidance from state and local health officials.
 This decision will be based upon the rates of infection, capacity to manage health care, and ability to provide quality instruction.
 Any decisions will be communicated on the COVID web page, Emergency Notification System, and through official email announcements.

 What is the protocol for cleaning classrooms each day?